-- Our faculty, research scientists, and post-doctoral fellows continue to do research that is influencing the public’s health locally, nationally, and around the world; and, we are engaging our students in data collection, analysis, and dissemination of scholarly products.
-Our courses and practicum experiences provide cutting edge evidence-based resources, engage leaders in the field of public health practice, and focus on real skills that are transferable to tackle urgent and emerging problems.
+Our faculty, research scientists, and post-doctoral fellows continue to do research that is influencing the public’s health locally, nationally, and around the world; and, we are engaging our students in data collection, analysis, and dissemination of scholarly products.
+Our courses and practicum/experiential learning experiences provide cutting-edge evidence-based resources, engage leaders in the field of public health and health care management practice, and focus on real skills that are transferable to tackle urgent and emerging problems.

-Best wishes for a year of meaningful relationships, purposeful work, and a shared hope that we will see a better world for all.
+Best wishes for a year of meaningful relationships, purposeful work, and a shared hope that we will together create and sustain a better world for all.

 Lisa A. Benz Scott, Ph.D.